MattMcAdams/mattmcadams.com/src/quotes.md

 ---

+"Completely surround yourself with things that inspire your creative path."
+*&mdash; Emonee LaRussa*

+---

+"For someone to change there are two requirements: That the person believes the change is possible, and that the person believes the change is worth the work"
+*&mdash; Unknown*

+---

 "You've got to look deep to find the deep things.
 If all you do in your life is stay at the surface, you'll never find anything worth exploring."
 *&mdash; Unknown*